jimbro1000/virtual6809/README.md

 provide a ROM segment at high-end of memory to provision the interrupt vector table.
 Without some memory at this space the vector table will provide a 0 for all interrupts.

+The composition of the memory (thanks to the vector table and mapped hardware) can be messy, but the memory mapping is on a first-come-first-served basis.
+If you specify an area of 256 bytes of mapped memory at 0xff00 and then 32kb of ram at 0x8000 the mapped memory will take precedence at the high addresses.
+If you do this the other way around it will be ram and not mapped.

+The maximum expected memory model is 2Mb (the equivalent of using a 6829 MMU to provide 20 address lines) but paging is not implemented so in effect it will still only be 64k of addressable memory.

 ## References ##
 [1] **6809 Assembly Language Programming**, 1981 by Lance A. Leventhal
 ISBN 0-931988-35-7